TeamBreach/CaseStudy1/Presentation/CaseStudy1DummyRMDArturo.md

 ##  $ City   : Factor w/ 384 levels "Abingdon","Abita Springs",..: 228 200 122 299 300 62 91 48 152 136 ...
 ##  $ State  : Factor w/ 51 levels " AK"," AL"," AR",..: 24 18 20 5 5 41 6 23 23 23 ...
 ```

+# Munging
+## Basic alterations
+- Column names are altered for clarity and to minimize merging issues
+- The beers and breweries are linked by a numeric ID, which is used to merge the two tables
+  - 'Brew_ID'

 ```r
 ## Prepare for merging ##